The geometry of 2-calibrated manifolds: The linearized Thom-Boardman stratification

 Let $\hat{J}$ denote the induced the almost complex structure on $E_k$.
-In approximately holomorphic coordinates and A.H. frames the strata $S_k\subset E_k$ have a CR model $S\subset \underline{\mathbb{C}}^m$ w.r.t the canonical product CR structure.
-Recall that any almost CR structure defined out of $J_0$ in the base and the fiber and a connection form with vanishing $(0,1)$-component coincides with the product CR structure. (this appears also in the proof of lemma \ref{lem:trivializationweak}).
-Hence, the linear subspaces $T_DS=T_DS_k$ verify $\angle_M(T_DS,\hat{J}T_DS)\leq O(k^{-1/2})$, \emph{the bounds being uniform on the points of $\underline{\mathbb{C}}^m$}, and hence uniform on the points of $E_k$.
+In approximately holomorphic coordinates and A.H. frames, the strata $S_k\subset E_k$ have a CR model $S\subset \underline{\mathbb{C}}^m$ with respect to the canonical product CR structure.
+Recall that any almost CR structure defined out of $J_0$ in the base and the fiber, and a connection form with vanishing (0,1)-component, coincides with the product CR structure (this appears also in the proof of lemma \ref{lem:trivializationweak}).
+Hence the linear subspaces $T_DS=T_DS_k$ verify $\angle_M(T_DS,\hat{J}T_DS)\leq O(k^{-1/2})$, the bounds being uniform on the points of $\underline{\mathbb{C}}^m$, and hence uniform on the points of $E_k$.